Performance-Driven QUBO for Recommender Systems on Quantum Annealers: PRELIMINARIES

 \subsection{QUBO}

-Quadratic Unconstrained Binary Optimization (QUBO) is a common form of optimization problem widely used in quantum computing (such as Quantum Annealers)~\cite{glover2018tutorial}, combinatorial optimization (such as max-cut, graph coloring problems), and machine learning~\cite{date2021qubo} (such as feature selection).
-It can be specifically formalized as an $n$-variable quadratic problem, with the objective of finding a set of solutions that minimize the value of the function, which can be expressed as follows:
+Quadratic Unconstrained Binary Optimization (QUBO) is a widely used optimization formulation in quantum computing (e.g., Quantum Annealers)~\cite{glover2018tutorial}, combinatorial optimization (e.g., max-cut, graph coloring), and machine learning~\cite{date2021qubo}.
+In its standard form, a QUBO problem seeks to minimize a quadratic objective over binary variables:

-where $Y$ corresponds to the ground state energy in Quantum Annealing (QA)~\cite{morita2008mathematical, wang2017experimental}, and $\mathbf{x}$ is a binary vector of length $|\mathcal{F}|$, which denotes the size of the feature section $\mathcal{F}$, with each element $x_i$ of the vector being either 0 or 1. \textit{Coefficient matrix} $\mathbf{Q}$ is a symmetric matrix, where each element represents the relationship between the elements of $x$. $|\mathcal{F}|$ is the total number of features.
-In the context of feature selection, $x_i \in \mathbf{x}$ is related to whether their corresponding features are selected; the elements in $Q$ represents the relationship between features and the optimization problem to solve, determining the optimization direction of the QUBO problem.
-To control the number of selected features, a penalty term $\left( \sum_{i=1}^{|\mathcal{F}|} x_i - k \right)^2$ have been added~\cite{ferrari2022towards}, where $k$ denotes the number of selected features.
+where $\mathbf{x}$ is an $n$-dimensional binary vector and $\mathbf{Q} \in \mathbb{R}^{n \times n}$ is a symmetric coefficient matrix.
+The diagonal elements $Q_{ii}$ capture the individual contribution of each variable, while the off-diagonal elements $Q_{ij}$ encode pairwise interactions between variables.

+In the context of feature selection, each binary variable $x_i$ corresponds to a feature $f_i$.
+Specifically, $x_i = 1$ indicates that feature $f_i$ is selected, and $x_i = 0$ otherwise.
+The coefficient matrix $\mathbf{Q}$ therefore determines how individual features and their pairwise relationships contribute to the optimization objective, guiding the search toward desirable feature subsets.
+For practical feature selection tasks, it is often necessary to control the number of selected features.
+To encourage selecting a target number $k$ of features, we incorporate a soft cardinality constraint through a quadratic penalty term:

+where $|\mathcal{F}|$ denotes the total number of candidate features and $k$ is the desired number of selected features.
+This penalty term is not inherent to the general QUBO formulation, but is introduced here as a modeling choice specific to the feature selection task.

+The penalty weight $\lambda$ is set to ensure that the constraint exerts sufficient influence on the optimization process.
+Following common practice~\cite{ferrari2022towards}, we define:

+which reflects the maximum possible energy variation contributed by any single variable in the QUBO formulation.